 Attend a Dutch wedding

 Attending a wedding in the Netherlands?
-Dutch weddings give couples the freedom to marry at the beach, heritage sites or a cathedral.
-These weddings are often casual, informal, and laid-back.
-However, some can be formal, luxurious, and grand.
-Such as the marriage celebration of King Willem-Alexander and Queen Maxima Zorreguieta at the Nieuwe Kerk Amsterdam.
-The Netherlands rich cultural heritage offers numerous creative ideas to incorporate into your English-speaking wedding party!
-Learn about Dutch wedding customs and traditions! — www.iamexpat.nl.
+What is a Dutch wedding protocol and order of the day?
+Dutch weddings include a ceremony, reception and party.
+Couples can marry at the beach, heritage sites or on the canals in the Netherlands.
+These Dutch weddings are often casual, informal, laid-back, non-religious and romantic.
+However, some ceremonies are formal, luxurious, grand and held in a church. like the marriage celebration of King Willem-Alexander and Queen Maxima Zorreguieta at the Nieuwe Kerk.
+There are plenty of creative ideas to incorporate into your English-speaking wedding party!
+Learn about Dutch wedding customs.
+See below the top 10 traditions!

 Budgeting for a Dutch wedding